apostrophecms/docs/docs/guide/areas-and-widgets.md

 ## Adding placeholder content to widgets

 The rich text, image, and video widgets all display placeholder content by default.
 Additionally, these modules do not show an initial editing modal.
 This placeholder content will not be displayed in either the draft preview or the live page if published.
-This default behavior can be turned off by setting the `placeholder` option to `false`.
+This default behavior can be turned off by setting the `placeholder` option of the relevant module to `false`.
 This will eliminate the display of placeholder content and open the editing modal when the widget is selected.

-Custom placeholder content can be added to the image and video widgets through the `placeholderURL` option.
+Custom placeholder content can be added to the image and video widgets through the `placeholderUrl` option.
 For the image widget, this takes the final build path to an image added to the `public` folder of the module, `/modules/@apostrophecms/my-image-widget/<filename.ext>`.
 For the video widget, the `placeholderUrl` takes the URL to a hosted video.

 ::: note
 Notice the use of `my-image-widget` and the lack of `/public` in the path for the custom placeholder of the image widget.
 Using `image-widget` will not work.
 During the build step, all of the files in the public folders of each module will be copied into the corresponding `/modules` folder of the specified release folder.
 In the case of the image widget, if you extend it from the project level `/modules` folder, those files are copied into a final release folder named `my-image-widget`.